 In 2015, our Start-up built an ambitious vision HelpfulVillage.com and started developing an online tool with the 21st century most powerful technology.
 Our Start-up finally incorporates in 2016 and is lucky enough to integrate the University of California Start-up Accelerator program (UC Berkeley → Launch) to spread its technology across the country.

-The Village Movement California is the birthplace of Helpful Village, but we are proudly serving Villages nationwide.
+Helpful Village started serving Villages in California but we have rapidly grown and we are now proudly serving Villages nationwide.
 With Villages in Massachusetts, Hew Hampshire, Rhode Island, South Carolina, North Carolina, Ohio, Texas, New Mexico, Oklahoma, Oregon, Washington.
 For a full list of Village locations, please check out the Village Map.

 You can read some more about what is Helpful Village adding to the village movement, in the next blog post I will publish here next week.